 We know it’s possible because America all but eliminated hunger once before.
 In the 1970s, seeing scenes of hunger and starvation in news reports inspired the public to demand change.
 Our nation’s leaders came together to modernize and enhance the networks that connect all of us to the nutrition we need.

 They made sure people could access federal nutrition programs and expanded school lunches.
 They took action because they knew the whole country benefits when everyone can live up to their potential.

 But we know we can succeed again by harnessing the same kind of public outcry, and mobilizing to rebuild a policy framework that ensures nutrition for all.
 A Place At The Table explained how Americans can come together to demand action.

-As the movie was shown in big cities and small towns (and in red states and blue) the reaction from thousands of Americans who saw it was the same: Where can we sign up?
-We want change.
+In big cities and small towns in every corner of the country, thousands of Americans who saw the movie at screenings had the same reaction: We want change.
+Where can we sign up?

 “Let’s fuel the potential of every child.”